CesarERamosMedina/IPOV/README.md

 # IPoV
-## An experiment to determine if it is possible to get an internet connection over voice or sms :)
+## An experiment to determine if it is possible to get a _fast_ internet connection over voice or sms :)